 To assess whether this common perspective is justified, it’s useful to look at some historical ENSO data.
 First, consider one of the simplest possible forecast schemes for ENSO SSTs: the “anomaly persistence” forecast.
 Here we simply predict that the SST departure from normal will be the same in all future months as in the current month; for example, if the SST anomaly is currently +2°C, we expect the SST to remain 2°C above the seasonal normal indefinitely.

-The figure below shows the skill, as measured by correlation coefficient, of these simple forecasts.
+The figure below shows the skill, as measured by the correlation coefficient, of these simple forecasts.
 (Note that the horizontal axis extends over more than one year, to highlight the annual cycle.)
 Anomaly persistence works extremely well (R>0.9) for 5-month forecasts issued in late summer and extending into winter, and also for autumn and winter forecasts that target months prior to late spring.
 However, the forecasts run into real trouble when they predict for May, and the problem becomes much worse in June and beyond, so that persistence is completely unable to predict where ENSO will be on the other side of spring.
 It’s a spring predictability barrier.

 It’s clear from these results that simple persistence forecasts do line up with the common understanding of the ENSO spring barrier; anticipating ENSO on the other side of spring is intrinsically very difficult.
 It’s not until spring is completely over (June) that skill is largely recovered for this simple forecast scheme.